Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Boston College Stats and Trends

-- In Boston College's 12 games this year, it has five wins against the spread.
+- In Boston College's 12 games this season, it has five wins against the spread.

-- This season, the Eagles have just one against the spread win in three games as a favorite of 3 points or more.

-- Boston College's games this year have hit the over on three of 11 set point totals (27.3%).
+- Boston College's games this year have eclipsed the over/under in 27.3% of its opportunities (three times in 11 games with a set point total).

-- When Boston College records more than 26.3 points, it is 3-1 against the spread and 5-0 overall.
+- Boston College is 3-1 against the spread and 5-0 overall this season when the team records more than 26.3 points.

-- In games that Boston College amasses more than 394.7 yards, the team is 2-1 against the spread and 4-0 overall.
+- Boston College is 2-1 against the spread and 4-0 overall when the team piles up over 394.7 yards.

-- The Eagles have turned the ball over 17 times this season, five fewer than the Pirates have forced (22).

 - Find the latest spread and moneyline odds for Boston College at SISportsbook.